-ELIZABETH HOMEROSKY, DVM, MSc, DABVP was born and raised in southern Ohio where she was actively involved in her family’s commercial cow-calf operation in southern Ohio.
-Her interest in beef production led her to The Ohio State University where she completed a BSc in Animal Science with Honors and Research Distinction in 2008 and was honored as an All American for Intercollegiate Livestock Judging.
-She went on to complete a DVM in 2012 and subsequently practiced as a beef cattle veterinarian in western Iowa, she attended graduate school at the University of Calgary as the inaugural Simpson Ranch Fellow in Beef Cattle Health.
-During the three-year fellowship, she completed a MSc and Clinical Residency in beef production medicine and was inducted into the Canadian Cattlemen’s Young Leader program.
-Elizabeth completed several rotations for her residency at VAHS and officially joined the team in 2016.
-In 2019, Dr. Elizabeth was awarded Food Animal Educator of the Year by Western Veterinary Conference and became a partner in the fall of 2019.
-Elizabeth is also a board-certified specialist in beef cattle practice and is honored to be a Diplomate of the American Board of Veterinary Practitioners and recipient of the American Association of Bovine Practitioners 2021 James A. Jarrett Award for Young Leaders.
-She has a strong interest in cow-calf and feedlot production medicine and consulting, as well as, applied research.
-In her spare time, Elizabeth enjoys photographing cows, seeking out bargains at farm auctions and building up her own Red Simm-Angus commercial cow herd.
+ELIZABETH HOMEROSKY, DVM, MSc, DABVP was born and raised in a commercial cow-calf operation in southern Ohio.
+Her interest in beef production led her to Ohio State where she completed a BScAg in 2008 and a DVM in 2012.
+Following one year in beef cattle practice in western Iowa, she attended graduate school at the University of Calgary.
+During the three-year program, Dr. Elizabeth completed a MSc degree and Clinical Residency in beef production medicine and was inducted into the Canadian Cattlemen’s Young Leader program.
+She completed several rotations for her residency at Veterinary Agri-Health Services (VAHS) and officially joined the team in 2016.
+In 2019, Dr. Elizabeth was awarded Food Animal Educator of the Year by Western Veterinary Conference and became a partner at VAHS.
+Dr. Elizabeth is a board-certified beef cattle specialist through the American Board of Veterinary Practitioners and recipient of the American Association of Bovine Practitioners 2021 James A. Jarrett Award for Young Leaders.
+She has a strong interest in cow-calf and feedlot production medicine and consulting, as well as, applied research and teaching.
+Dr. Elizabeth also ranches west of Crossfield and runs a herd of commercial Red SimAngus and purebred Red Simmental cattle.

-KARIN ORSEL, DVM completed her DVM at Utrecht University in 1996 and following locum work in several veterinary clinics in The Netherlands returned to her alma mater in 1997 to work in the ambulatory clinic of the Department of Farm Animal Health.
-Her active involvement in an epidemiologic study of the Foot and Mouth Disease outbreak in the U.K. in 2001 motivated her to enroll in graduate studies on this topic.
+KARIN ORSEL, DVM, MSc, PhD, ECBHM completed her DVM at Utrecht University in 1996 and following locum work in several veterinary clinics in The Netherlands, returned to her alma mater in 1997 to work in the ambulatory clinic of the Department of Farm Animal Health.
+Her involvement in an epidemiologic study of the Foot and Mouth Disease outbreak in the U.K. in 2001 motivated her to enroll in graduate studies on this topic.
 She received an MSc in Veterinary Epidemiology and Economics (2004) and subsequently a PhD (2007).
 In 2008, she and her husband moved to Canada to join the University of Calgary, Faculty of Veterinary Medicine, working with a focus on epidemiology of diseases of cattle.
-In 2009, she passed both the NAVLE (enabling her to practice with a full license in Alberta) and the board exam of the European College of Bovine Herd Management.
-Currently, Dr. Orsel leads the UCVM’s Cattle Health Research Group and is the designated faculty member associated with Veterinary Agri-Health Services as part of the Distributed Veterinary Teaching Hospital.
+In 2009, she passed both the NAVLE and the board exam of the European College of Bovine Herd Management.
+Currently, Dr. Orsel leads the UCVM’s Cattle Health Research Group and is associated with Veterinary Agri-Health Services as part of the Distributed Veterinary Teaching Hospital.
 As a veterinary epidemiologist, her main interests are herd-level approaches to health, disease transmission and identifying risk factors for multifactorial diseases.
 Currently, her research includes both beef and dairy cattle, with a focus on lameness, digital dermatitis, Johne’s disease, bovine leukosis and other infectious diseases.

-REGISTERED VETERINARY TECHNICIANS
+REGISTERED VETERINARY TECHNOLOGISTS

-SANDY DEBRUIN, RVT, INVENTORY ADMINISTRATOR achieved her AHT diploma from the University College of the Cariboo in Kamloops, BC.
+SANDY DEBRUIN, RVT, INVENTORY ADMINISTRATOR, achieved her AHT diploma from the University College of the Cariboo in Kamloops, BC.
 From there she worked for a mixed animal practice in North Central BC before working 5 years on a 450 head cow/calf ranch in Princeton, BC.
 She then headed East on her quest to continue to work with cattle.
 She began working in a feedlot, riding pens, treating & processing cattle.
 She worked for VAHS back in 2006-2009 as a tech & inventory administrator before heading back to the feedlots, returning again to VAHS in 2017.
-She & her husband have a small herd of cattle & horses that keep her busy in her spare time.
+She & her husband have a small(ish) herd of cattle, horses, dogs and cats that keep her busy in her spare time.